bcgov/wordpress/deployments/kustomize/README.md

-# WordPress Deployments
+# WordPress deployments
 *All commands are given from root of the repository.

-## OpenShift Template Deployments are Deprecated
+## OpenShift template deployments are deprecated
 **Warning**  Use of the OpenShift templates including image builds and deployments will be deprecated in favour of using Kustomize deployments.
 Refer to [OpenShift Template Deployment](https://github.com/bcgov/wordpress/tree/bb8fd6066bcc2087605c50f941b8b906dc0e9b61/openshift/templates)

-## Local Deployment with Docker
+## Local deployment with Docker
 [Deploying WordPress with Docker Compose](../../dev/README.md)

-## Local Deployment with Kubernetes and Kustomize
+## Local deployment with Kubernetes and Kustomize

-### Set local kubernetes context
+### Set local Kubernetes context
 Assuming you have rancher desktop installed, you might have different contexts, especially if you deploy OpenShift applications.

 * To get a list of all contexts you can run ```kubectl config get-contexts```